TantikornC/Disaster-Classification/README.md

 - The project demonstrated that machine learning models, when combined with effective feature engineering and evaluation techniques, can accurately classify disaster-related tweets.
 The insights gained from this classification can significantly aid in disaster response efforts.

 **Impact:**
-- This model has the potential to make a substantial impact on disaster management by providing timely, relevant information to authorities and the public, ultimately contributing to more effective and efficient disaster response and mitigation efforts.
+- This model has the potential to make a significant impact on disaster management by providing timely, relevant information to authorities and the public, ultimately contributing to more effective and efficient disaster response and mitigation efforts.

 ## Acknowledgements